 Insurer business size

 Don't mix these terms up!
 Make sure you are talking about the same thing.
 This could be easily done by referring the the respective point of view when talking about these metrics: Broker or insurer.
 Otherwise the terms can be misleading or confusing.
+Decisions based on wrong metrics can lead to bad investments.
+As the example below illustrates, there can be 23% points difference between NYP/GWP and NWP!

 For example, a public listed FinTech in Germany has published the amount of written premiums of their broker clients (Jahresnettoprämie (JNP)) using the term net written premiums (NWP).
-Instead, they rather had to apply the term gross written premiums to express their metric correctly.
+Instead, they rather had to apply the term gross written premiums (GWP) to express their metric correctly.